Summer School Scholarships: the Complete Guide

 - Be able to prove your financial hardship

 Note that EFL courses are not eligible for scholarships.
-This year, we’ll be considering the applications of 13-15 year olds separately from those of 16-18 year olds, so if you’re a younger applicant, rest assured that you won’t be having to compete against older and more experienced candidates.
+We considering the applications of 13-15 year olds separately from those of 16-18 year olds and 19-25 year olds, so if you’re a younger applicant, rest assured that you won’t be having to compete against older and more experienced candidates.

 How will my application be assessed?